Carlism: Social and economic factors

-Beside this political evolution, the years before the Carlist wars were marked by a deep economic crisis in Spain, partly spurred by the loss of the continental American provinces, and by the bankruptcy of the state.
+Besides this political evolution, the years before the Carlist wars were marked by a deep economic crisis in Spain, partly spurred by the loss of the continental American provinces, and by the bankruptcy of the state.
 The last triggered enhanced tax pressures which further fueled social unrest.
 Certain economic measures proposed by the Liberals (such as the Desamortización, i.e. the takeover, division and sale of the commons and Church property, initiated in 1821) were directly threatening the viability of many small farms, whose residents were accustomed to rely on the common pasture lands to feed, at little or no cost, their mules and oxen.
 Widespread poverty followed, as did the closure of most hospitals, schools and other charities.

-An important factor was the 'religious' question.
+An important factor was the religious question.
 The radical liberals (progresistas) after 1820 had grown more and more anticlerical, strongly opposing religious institutes.
 They were suspected of being adherents of Freemasonry.
 This policy alienated them from many sectors of the (mostly deeply Catholic) Spanish people, especially in rural areas.

-The only institution abolished in the "Liberal Triennium", that was not restored by Ferdinand VII, was the Inquisition.
+The only institution abolished in the "Liberal Triennium" that was not restored by Ferdinand VII was the Inquisition.
 One of the demands of the radical absolutist party was its reinstitution.
 Liberals had been, while in power, quite doctrinaire, pursuing centralization and uniform administration.

 Besides the Basque Country, in many regions of Spain there were intense particularist feelings, which were thus hurt.
-While only a secondary factor at the outbreak of the first Carlist war, this anti-uniformist localism, exemplified in the defense of the fueros, would become in time one of the more important banners of Carlism.
+While only a secondary factor at the outbreak of the first Carlist war, this anti-uniformist localism, exemplified in the defence of the fueros, would become in time one of the more important banners of Carlism.
 This won Carlism support in the Basque territories (Navarre, Gipuzkoa, Biscay and Araba), as well as the old realms of the Crown of Aragon (Aragon, Catalonia and Valencia), as those areas resented the abolition of their ancient self-government privileges by issuance of the Nueva Planta Decrees.